Mongolia: Mongol Empire and Yuan dynasty

-After Genghis Khan's death, the empire was subdivided into four kingdoms or Khanates.
+After Genghis Khan's death, the empire was subdivided into four khanates.
 These eventually became quasi-independent after the Toluid Civil War (1260–1264), which broke out in a battle for power following Möngke Khan's death in 1259.
-One of the khanates, the "Great Khaanate", consisting of the Mongol homeland and most of modern-day China, became known as the Yuan dynasty under Kublai Khan, the grandson of Genghis Khan.
+One of the khanates, the "Great Khanate", consisting of the Mongol homeland and most of modern-day China, became known as the Yuan dynasty under Kublai Khan, the grandson of Genghis Khan.
 He set up his capital in present-day Beijing.
 After more than a century of power, the Yuan dynasty was overthrown by the Ming dynasty in 1368, and the Yuan court fled to the north, thus becoming the Northern Yuan dynasty.
 As the Ming armies pursued the Mongols into their homeland, they successfully sacked and destroyed the Mongol capital Karakorum and other cities.
 Some of these attacks were repelled by the Mongols under Ayushridar and his general Köke Temür.

+Northern Yuan

 After the expulsion of the Yuan rulers from China proper, the Mongols continued to rule their homeland, known in historiography as the Northern Yuan dynasty.
 With the division of the Mongol tribes, it was subsequently also known as "The Forty and the Four" (Döčin dörben) among them.
 The next centuries were marked by violent power struggles among various factions, notably the Genghisids and the non-Genghisid Oirats, as well as by several Ming invasions (such as the five expeditions led by the Yongle Emperor).